usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/30008/eval_submit/readme.txt

-Use the stored query, GetDocumentsAndAssociations, to verify verify all metadata objects are removed.
+Use the stored query, GetDocumentsAndAssociations, to verify all metadata objects submitted.